Helen Storrow: Saturday evening girls

 Pitcher made in the Paul Revere Pottery, 1914.

-It was at North Bennet Street Industrial School that Helen met Edith Guerrier.
+It was at North Bennet Street Industrial School that Storrow met Edith Guerrier.
 Guerrier, then a young art student, arrived at the school in 1899, looking for a position in the nursery.
-She approached Helen with a letter of introduction from her uncle, William Garrison Jr., who was an old friend of Guerrier's father.
+She approached Storrow with a letter of introduction from her uncle, William Garrison Jr., who was an old friend of Guerrier's father.
 Not long after coming to the school, Guerrier was tasked with the job of maintaining the school's reading room.
 Her story-hour quickly gained immense popularity with young women at the school, forming the foundation of what in 1901 became the Saturday Evening Girls' Club (S.E.G.).
 The club derived its name from the fact that its members were mainly young working-women, and high school students, who could only attend on Saturdays.

 The weekly story-hour was soon expanded to include discussions about history, politics, civics, economics, art, literature, and lectures given by well-known figures.
 Guerrier managed to attract a wide range of individuals to speak before the club:

 Edward Everett Hale, Reverend Paul Revere Frothingham, Charles Eliot Norton, activists Paul Davis and Meyer Bloomfield, social reformers Vida Scudder and Robert Woods, and many doctors, lawyers, judges, librarians, artists, rabbis, clergy, performance artists, suffragists, business leaders, and writers spoke to the S.E.G. on a variety of classical and contemporary issues.

 Seven additional clubs were eventually formed, each named for the day of the week when members met.
 There was a club for girls as young as ten, another for working women in their mid-twenties, and clubs for girls every age in between.
 At a time when many first and second generation immigrants failed to graduate, or even attend high school, clubs like the Saturday Evening Girls played a vital role in educating their members.
 One young woman, Vanessa Casassa Bruno, described her experience as a member of the Saturday Evening Girls during the 1910s:

 The S.E.G. talks that I have attended have helped me a great deal, in that I learned from them what other girls learned in high school, and I was thus given a general idea of the literature at different periods, civic and social problems in different countries, [the] fine arts...Through the club I became connected with the Branch Public Library.
 During my work there I was able to help children and foreigners to read proper books...to make them better citizens and scholars, as well as increasing my knowledge of books and authors.